No. Taxpayers who prefer to pay by check or money order should file Form 1040-V Payment Voucher.

 For more information on special tax rules for persons who are serving in a combat zone, or who are in missing status as a result of serving in a combat zone, see IRS Publication 3 Armed Forces' Tax Guide.

 If the IRS rejects your return because your AGI or PIN doesn't match last year's return, you'll need to obtain the correct information and resubmit your return.
-Your AGI on last year's return is located on line 37 of Form 1040.
-If you filed Form 1040A, your AGI can be found on line 21.
+Your AGI on last year's return is located on Line 8b of Form 1040.

 When you've obtained the correct AGI or PIN, click Filing and repeat the filing steps.